A Parallel Linear-Constraint Active Set Method: Numerical Results

-We tested this algorithm by repeatedly searching for $\Pi_P(\textbf{x})$.
-In each case $P \subset \mathbb R^n$ was a pseudo random polyhedron and $\textbf{x} \in \mathbb R^n$ was uniformly randomly chosen such that $\|\textbf{x}\| < 10$.
-Note that the code is set up to easily test an arbitrary strictly convex function in a Hilbert space provided a minimization method.
+We tested this algorithm by repeatedly searching for $\Pi_P(\mathbf{x})$.
+In each case $P \subset \mathbb R^n$ was a pseudo random polyhedron and $\mathbf{x} \in \mathbb R^n$ with $\mathbf{x} \defeq (10,0,0,...)$.
+Note that the code is set up to easily test an arbitrary strictly-convex function in a Hilbert space provided a minimization method.
+Code implementation in Java can be found at \cite{Neimand_Code_Written_For_2022}.

+The significant improvement of our algorithm over the brute force method in \cite{NaiveProjection} is that we don't check all the affine spaces with the black-box method.
+Taking the average of 100 projections trials onto pseudo random polynomials, we show in Table \ref{table: fraction} Right the fraction of affine spaces in $\mathcal A_P$ over which the algorithm resorts to using the black-box optimization method.

+We see in Table \ref{table: fraction} Right that as both $r$ and $n$ increase, the number of spaces over which the black-box method is used decreases.
+This decrease represents a significant improvement over \cite{NaiveProjection}, however the reader should be cautioned that numerical experimentation showed that complexity results in practice roughly matched theoretical complexity proven earlier.

-For each $r,n$ we ran the algorithm 100 times and report in Table \ref{table:run time} the average time in seconds each experiment took.
+The results of this additional experimentation can be found in Table \ref{table:run time} Left, where for each $r,n$ we ran the algorithm 100 times and report the average time in seconds each experiment took.
 We used an Intel(R) Core(TM) i5-8250U CPU @ 1.60GHz 1.80 GHz with 8 GB of installed RAM and 4 CPU's, which is to say, a 2018 off the rack Microsoft Surface.